 Case Study – The cone of plausibility as a strategic planning tool

-In 2018, Boeing had a very rosy outlook for itself and for commercial aviation in general.
+In 2018, Boeing had a very rosy outlook for itself and commercial aviation in general.
 Artificial intelligence and autonomy (as well as new materials) played a large role in Boeing’s intention to be a leader of a “new golden age of aerospace.”
-Boeing saw AI as a driver of greater safety rather than a potential challenge to safety, when it was used in piloted aircraft.
+Boeing saw AI as a driver of greater safety rather than a potential challenge to safety when AI was used in piloted aircraft.

-One of Boeing’s areas of focus is Urban Air Mobility (defined as short flights in cities–such as air taxis), which presented an arena to explore questions around safety and artificial intelligence.
+One of Boeing’s focus areas is Urban Air Mobility (defined as short flights in cities–such as air taxis), which presented an arena to explore safety and artificial intelligence questions.
 Boeing’s ‘probable future’ in 2018 looked like this:

 According to CTO Dr. Greg Hyslop, “our safety record in the past two years has been the best ever in the industry.”
 Airplanes are also demonstrably safer than automobiles.
 One of Boeing’s reasonable assumptions a year ago would be continued safety at a very high level.

-A second assumption that Boeing was making in 2018 is that there will be fewer pilots in the future (because militaries are shrinking and fewer trained pilots will become available), and that artificial intelligence and autonomously piloted planes would be necessary to make up that shortfall.
+A second assumption that Boeing was making in 2018 is that there will be fewer pilots in the future (because militaries are shrinking and fewer trained pilots will become available).
+Artificial intelligence and autonomously piloted planes would be necessary to make up that shortfall.

 So, it would have been easy for Boeing to identify the probable future and its preferable future, a scenario in which the company captured at an early stage the advantages to be gained from artificial intelligence, partly by moving quickly to clear regulatory hurdles against the use of AI or autonomy in commercial aircraft.